Early Life and Education of John Kerry: A Complete Timeline

 An overview of the childhood and early education of John Kerry, highlighting the experiences that shaped the journey.

-In 1901, John Kerry's grandparents, Fredrick A. "Fred" Kerry and his brother converted from Judaism to Catholicism and changed their names from Kohn to Kerry.
+In 1901, John Kerry's grandfather Frederick A. "Fred" Kerry, his wife, and his brother converted from Judaism to Catholicism and changed their names from Kohn to Kerry.

 1905: Emigration to the United States

-By 1915, Fred and Ida Kerry had moved from Chicago to Brookline, Massachusetts.
+By 1915, Fred and Ida Kerry moved to Brookline, Massachusetts.

 December 11, 1943: John Kerry's Birth

-On December 11, 1943, John Forbes Kerry was born.
-He later became an American attorney, politician, and diplomat.
+John Forbes Kerry was born on December 11, 1943.
+He is an American attorney, politician, diplomat, and former naval officer.

-In 1944, John Kerry was considered a military brat until his father was discharged from the Army Air Corps.
+John Kerry was initially considered a military brat until his father was discharged from the United States Army Air Corps in 1944.

-1957: Father Stationed in Norway, Kerry sent to boarding school
+1957: Father Stationed in Oslo and Kerry Sent to Boarding School

 In 1957, John Kerry's father was stationed at the U.S. Embassy in Oslo, Norway, and Kerry was sent back to the United States to attend boarding school.